benkozi/CECE/combo-test-runner/design/feat/20260716-1647-exhaustive-maccity.md

   species:
     co:
       - operation: ".*"
-        category: ".*"
+        category: [undefined]   # driver-inert label: pinned, never swept
         vdist_method: ".*"
 ```

-**Size and runtime**: after the enum updates — 2 (op) × 6 (cat) × 5 (vd) ×
+**Size and runtime**: after the enum updates — 2 (op) × 1 (cat, pinned) ×
-2 (tax) × 2 (tint) × 6 (map) = **1,440 combinations** (the refine draft
+5 (vd) × 2 (tax) × 2 (tint) × 6 (map) = **240 combinations**; at the
-misstated 2,880; the product is 1,440); at the observed
-~6–7 s per driver run, **≈ 2.5–3 hours serial** as an upper bound — expected
+observed ~6–7 s per driver run, **≈ 25–30 minutes serial** as an upper
-failures exit faster and hangs are capped at the 10 s timeout, so the real
+bound — expected failures exit faster and hangs are capped at the 10 s
-run will likely be shorter.
+timeout, so the real run will likely be shorter.
 This is an on-demand suite
-(`--suite-config=...exhaustive...`), never the default.
-Note: `category` is
+(`--suite-config=...exhaustive...`), never the default. `category` is
-driver-inert (finding above), so sweeping it multiplies runtime ×6 for
+driver-inert (finding above): sweeping it would multiply runtime ×7 for
-little signal — pinning `category: anthropogenic` cuts the suite to 240
-combos (~30 min) with identical driver coverage; the suite ships fully
-exhaustive per the requirement, with this trim documented as the obvious
+identical execution, so it is **pinned to the new `undefined` label**
+rather than swept (the original design swept it — 1,440 combos — before
+this was trimmed); switching the pin back to `".*"` restores the full
+product if the label dimension ever gains driver semantics.
+Failures from
-knob.
-Failures from inapplicable value combinations are expected and are
+inapplicable value combinations are expected and are the suite's data, not
-the suite's data, not defects to fix here.
+defects to fix here.

 ## `--dry-run`: everything up to the driver